BBK-SDP-2015-jtomli03/pair/README.md

   2) If playing with AI, then in its constructor you can amend the depth of the game tree for use with the minimax algorithm.
 The higher the value, the more accurate the AI is in making its best possible move, but the slower it is in making a move.
 From depth 6 you will find that the game slows significantly.

-  3) Once the playuers have been set just simply run GameGUI to start play.
+  3) Once the players have been set just simply run GameGUI to start play.